 These questions, along the with variables they produce, demonstrate the different levels of measurement and the hierarchical structure of these levels.
-Reasons for different forms of measurement.
-Forms of measurement, or scale, differ across variables for the following two reasons.
+Four levels of measurement.
+The following notes contain definitions, discussion, and examples of each of the four forms of measurement.
+The presentation is in order, beginning with the nominal scale, and then proceeding with the ordinal, interval, and ratio scales.